Language

 Capacitor Calculator

-Calculate capacitance, charge, energy, and impedance for capacitors.
-Supports series and parallel combinations with real-time results.
+Calculate capacitance, charge, energy, and reactance for capacitors, plus series and parallel combinations.
+SI unit prefixes with real-time results and formulas.

 1